JingyiBi/GDIM32-Final-AAA/README.md

               if (RO_BurgerOrder != null) DialogueManager.Instance.StartDialogue(RO_BurgerOrder);
           }
       }
-Why This Pattern Was Useful
+Why This Pattern Was Useful？

 Easier State Management: The GameState enum gives us one clear variable to show the game's current state, instead of having to deal with a lot of boolean flags like isBurgerPhase or isPizzaPhase.
 This makes it a lot easier to keep track of how the game is going and find any bugs that have to do with the state.